 Where: Luckenwalder Straße 6b, Kreuzberg

-Tip 6: Shopping amongst pussies and tortoises at the Berlin Animal Shelter
+Tip 6: Shopping amongst fluffy cats and turtles at the Berlin Animal Shelter

-For almost 150 years, the Berlin Animal Shelter has been a haven for pets in need, albeit at various addresses.
+For almost 150 years, the Berlin Animal Shelter has been a haven for pets in need, moving from one address to another.
 To support the mission of one of Europe’s largest animal shelters, your help is needed from time to time.
 What do you need to do?
 Simply go shopping.
-Specifically, at the shelter’s flea market, where prices are incredibly low.
+At the shelter’s flea market, and at really low prices.

-Over coffee and cake, with guided tours of the grounds and visits to the animal residents, you can buy pet supplies, books and much more here.
-The proceeds from the event naturally go directly to the animals!
+Over coffee and cake, with guided tours of the premises and visits to the animal residents, you can buy pet supplies, books and much more here.
+The proceeds from the event will, of course, go directly to the animals!

 Where: Tierheim Berlin, Hausvaterweg 39, Lichtenberg